-Welcome to Historic Philadelphia, the birthplace of the nation and the first World Heritage City in the U.S., as designated by the Organization of World Heritage Cities (OWHC).
+Welcome to Philadelphia's Historic District, the birthplace of the nation and the first World Heritage City in the U.S., as designated by the Organization of World Heritage Cities (OWHC).

-Historic Philadelphia, spanning from the Delaware River to 7th Street and from Vine Street to Lombard Street, is rich in history — after all, this district was the heart of Philadelphia's original city.
+The Historic District, spanning from the Delaware River to 7th Street and from Vine Street to Lombard Street, is rich in history — after all, this was the heart of Philadelphia's original city.

 But it’s also home to buzzed-about restaurants and beer gardens, owner-operated boutiques, pushing-the-boundaries art galleries and more.

-Read on for our guide to Historic Philadelphia.
+Read on for our guide to Philadelphia's Historic District.

 The bell that was later named the Liberty Bell was initially used to call the Pennsylvania Assembly to meetings.
 It was soon adopted by abolitionists, suffragists, Civil Rights advocates, Native Americans, immigrants, war protestors and others as their symbol.
 Visitors can tour the Liberty Bell Center for free year-round.
 The Liberty Bell Center is part of the U.S. National Park Service and Independence National Historical Park.